All Episodes

 Now, if this were a story about Iraq deaths, it would be two and a half pages long.

-There would be um uh uh embellishment, there would be prose.
+There would be prose.

-If this were an Iraq war dead count.
+lives have been lost for nothing if this were an Iraq war dead count.

-Nothing other than that, no reporting, just the states and the tally.
+No reporting, just the states and the tally.

-Nothing whatsoever here about now, if these numbers were approaching what they hysterically originally forecast, why we'd get big stories about it.
+Now, if these numbers were approaching what they hysterically originally forecast, why we'd get big stories about it.

-But since not, we don't hear stories, even in this death tally.
+But since not, we don't hear stories.

-There's no reference to how good the news is compared to what we originally thought.
+Even in this death tally, there's no reference to how good the news is compared to what we originally thought.

-There's no story here about, wow, is not this good news.
+There's no story here about, wow, is not this good news?

 Why, we thought it was going to be much higher than this.